bks777/Four-In-Row/readme.md

  * npm to be installed.
  * any local web server must be installed

-All you need to install this app:
+All you need to build this app:
 Go to root folder of this project and
 1. Run: "npm install" to install base packages
 2. Run: "sudo npm run package" from unix system, or